Are you already spending big on Google Ads, but still getting small results? I think I know why. Your Google Ads Negative Keywords List is wrong.

-But go the other way, and your bank account (and brand, and clients, and everyone else) is in for some serious hurt.
+But go the other way, and your bank account (and brand, and clients, and everyone else) is in for some serious pain.

-And if you want to run successful Google Ads, you need to create a powerful Google ads negative keywords list.
+If you want to run successful Google Ads, you need to create a powerful Google ads negative keywords list.
 Starting today, preferably.

-So I want to share the top five ways most brands mismanage their negative keywords and then show you how you can reverse that trend.
+In this article, we’ll give you the top five ways most brands mismanage their negative keywords lists and then show you what you can do about it.

 First up is one that I really wish I didn’t have to say, but I know from experience that I do.

-If you let them, they will burn through your advertising budget no matter what kind of results you’re getting.
+If you let them, they will burn through your advertising budget faster than I lose it in Vegas.

 On the one hand, this trend makes sense, especially for newcomers to Google Ads.